razvanilin/ofxCef/readme.md

 An attempt to get CEF working in openframeworks as an alternative to awesomium, berkelium, etc. [More info on CEF](https://bitbucket.org/chromiumembedded/cef) [wiki](https://bitbucket.org/chromiumembedded/cef/wiki/Home)

-**Note**: If you are using openFrameworks version `0.10.0` or higher switch to `make_it_work_0.10.0` branch.
+**Note**: If you are using openFrameworks version `0.9.8` switch to `make_it_work` branch.

 ## Installation

 The CEF library is not directly included in the addon.
 The reason for this is a combination of two factors: The CEF source changes quite often and the build is quite big (min 100 mb).
 So to stay up-to-date ofxCEF would often need to include a new CEF build, which would make this repository very large.

 To avoid this the CEF library has to build manually.
-Luckily there is a [apothecary](https://github.com/openframeworks/apothecary) (already included in OF) script to automate this process.
+Luckily there is a [apothecary](https://github.com/openframeworks/apothecary) script to automate this process.

 ### macOS – Xcode

-Tested with Xcode 9.2, macOS High Sierra 10.13.2, of_v0.9.8 – 64 Bit Build
+Tested with Xcode 9.4, macOS High Sierra 10.13.5, of_v0.10.0 – 64 Bit Build

 **Requirements**